 COMM 3050 Performance Studies (3 credits) This course offers students an opportunity to examine the many genres of cultural performance theatre, dance, music, ritual, visual art, performance art, community activism, storytelling, public gatherings, etc. The course challenges students to observe social customs and gain a global understanding of culture and performance through readings, workshop performances, and lectures.
-Prerequisite: SPCH 1010, 2020, or 2030; and COMP 2000, 2010, or 2020.
+Prerequisites: SPCH 1010, SPCH 2020, or SPCH 2030; and COMP 2000, COMP 2010, or COMP 2020.

 COMM 3100 Gendered Images in Popular Culture (3 credits) This course examines gendered images in popular media other than literature, including film, music videos, television, and comic books, and their impact on mainstream America.
-Prerequisite: one GEST or COMM course; and COMP 2000, 2010 or 2020.
+Prerequisites: one GEST or COMM course; and COMP 2000, COMP 2010 or COMP 2020.

 COMM 3110 Communication Theory (3 credits) This course focuses on different theories of communication at the levels of interpersonal, public, and mass communication.
 Students will learn numerous perspectives on the role and value of human interaction from fundamental communication theories and models to contemporary theoretical approaches for understanding the connection between human communication and human behavior.
-Prerequisite: one COMM course; and COMP 2000, 2010, or 2020.
+Prerequisites: one COMM course; and COMP 2000, COMP 2010, or COMP 2020.

-COMM 3999 Prior Learning in Communications (1 - 12 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in communication.
-This course is repeatable up to 12 credits
+COMM 3999 Prior Learning in Communication (1-12 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in communication.
+This course is repeatable up to 12 credits.

 COMM 4900 Special Topics in Communication (3 credits) This course offers a cross-sectional view of the media through a focus on a particular medium, theme, or genre.
 Specific focus to be announced.
 May be repeated once for credit, if content changes and with written consent of division director.
-Prerequisite: one COMM course; and COMP 2000, 2010 or 2020
+Prerequisites: one COMM course or one SPCH course; and COMP 2000, COMP 2010 or COMP 2020.

-COMM 4950 Internship in Communication (1 -12 credits) A 10-20 hour per week field or work experience for 16 weeks (or more) in the student's major area of study.
+COMM 4950 Internship in Communication (1-12 credits) A 10-20 hour per week field or work experience for 16 weeks (or more) in the student's major area of study.
 Consult academic division for specific details and requirements.
 Prerequisite: cumulative GPA of 2.5 or higher, completion of 60 or more credit hours, and permission of division director.

-COMM 4990 Independent Study (3 credits) The student selects, and carries out independently, library and/or empirical research.
+COMM 4990 Independent Study in Communication (3 credits) The student selects, and carries out independently, library and/or empirical research.
 Faculty supervision is provided on an individual basis.
 Written consent of instructor and division director required.
 Prerequisite: one COMM course; and COMP 2000, 2010, or 2020.

-COMP
+COMP - Composition